theitalianscientist/covid-19/notes_on_getting_data.md

 # DXY Dataset
 [url](https://ncov.dxy.cn/ncovh5/view/pneumonia)

 Extracted by copy-pasting the city breakdown (below the fold).
+You need to open up all the folds first.